When Does a Dog Become a Senior?

 What Kinds of Preventative Care Should Dogs Get to Improve Their Senior Years?

 When your dog reaches their golden years, the best gift you can give them is prevention.
-The habits and care routines you establish now can make an enormous difference later on.
-Preventative care doesn’t just mean “catching things early”—it’s about building a buffer of wellbeing that helps your dog glide into their senior stage instead of stumbling into it.
+Preventative care helps your dog transition smoothly into senior life and reduces the impact of age-related conditions.

-What Are the Adjustments Necessary When a Dog Becomes a Senior?
+What Adjustments Are Necessary When a Dog Becomes a Senior?

 Conclusion: When Do Dogs Become Seniors?